Money-Saving Vacation Tips

 If you live in the vicinity of a smaller, regional airport, check for available flights to your vacation destination.
 While a regional airport may not be as convenient, this option will help cut the cost of flying - especially if you’re taking the entire family.

-Granny tip: Many of the low-cost airlines (ie Spirit, Allegiant) charge an additional fee to check, or sometimes even to carry on, a bag.
+Granny Tip: Many of the low-cost airlines (ie Spirit, Allegiant) charge an additional fee to check, or sometimes even to carry on, a bag.
 Try to condense luggage by packing one suitcase for every two people.
 When you’re going to the beach, what else do you need other than bathing suits and flip flops?!

-Plane Vs Road Trip
+Plane vs Road Trip

 Airline tickets can be costly in general, let alone for a family of four or more.
 While a road trip requires extra time off from work, it could be more cost efficient in the long run.
 You may even want to compare pricing between using your own vehicle or renting something roomier to fit everyone comfortably with luggage and supplies.
-Nervous that the kids will fight during the 8 hour drive?
+Nervous that the kids will fight during the 8-hour drive?
 Be sure to use or rent a vehicle with a television.

-Granny tip: Don’t forget to get an E-ZPass to receive discounts on toll fares.
+Granny Tip: Don’t forget to get an E-ZPass to receive discounts on toll fares.
 Another bonus of the E-ZPass is you’ll get to avoid the lengthy lines at the booths.

 Find The Best Rates To Catch Some Zzzs

-Home or apartment rentals can also help cut down on restaurant costs since you’ll have the ability to prepare your own meals.
+What's more, home or apartment rentals can also help cut down on restaurant costs since you’ll have the ability to prepare your own meals.
 Don’t feel like cooking while on vacation?
 Grab pre-made meals at the local grocery store to avoid high restaurant prices.

 Do you have any money-saving vacation tips?
 Share them with us in the comments below.